entando/entando-docs/vuepress/docs/next/docs/component-generator/blueprint-features.md

 For more information:
 * Install [Jhipster Entando Blueprint](https://github.com/entando/generator-jhipster-entando/blob/master/README.md)
-* Try implementing an Entando Blueprint-- [Create micro services and micro Frontents](../../tutorials/micro-frontends/react.html)
+* Try implementing an Entando Blueprint-- [Create microservices and micro frontents](../../tutorials/micro-frontends/react.html)

 ## Premade Widgets
 When you create an entity using the Entando Blueprint, it generates a few premade widgets.
-Below, each will be reviewed.
+Each will be reviewed below.
 * [Authentication](#authentication)
 * [Custom events](#custom-events)
 * [Tests and mocks](#tests-and-mocks)